Setup

 3. Open Window->BGDatabase.
 Click on Create new database file.
 Choose the loader (Resources or StreamingAssets) and press Create button

-4. Select Configuration tab and create table (called Meta)
+4. Select Configuration tab and create a table (meta)

 5. Add fields

-6. Select Database tab and create data for tables (called Entities)
+6. Select Database tab and create rows (entities) for tables.
+Save the database.

-7. Make sure to commit database file to your source control system or make regular backups to prevent the risk of data loss.
+7. To prevent data loss, commit the database file to your source control system or create regular backups.

-• Choose StreamingAssets if you want to update database file without rebuilding your game
+• StreamingAssets loader: use it if you need to update the database file without rebuilding your game.

-• Choose custom loader if you want to load database from custom location and do not mind to write your own loader
+• Custom loader: select this option if you need to load the database from a custom location and are comfortable implementing your own loading logic.

-You can switch between Resources/StreamingAssets loaders by simply moving your database file (bansheegz_database.bytes) between Resources/StreamingAssets folders (if you use localization addon, move all localization files as well- bansheegz_database*.bytes).
-Make sure to move corresponding meta files as well or move files inside Unity Editor.
+You can switch between the Resources and StreamingAssets loaders by moving your database file (bansheegz_database.bytes) between the Resources and StreamingAssets folders.
+If you're using the localization or partition addon, move all other files (bansheegz_database*.bytes) as well.
+Ensure you move the corresponding .meta files as well or move the files directly within the Unity Editor.

 File location Under one of Resources folders Under Assets/StreamingAssets folder Anywhere in your project

-Pros Works everywhere without any extra effort You can update database file without rebuilding your game
+Pros Works seamlessly everywhere Update the database file without rebuilding your game.

-2. Database content can be loaded from any location at runtime
+2. Load database content from any location at runtime.

-2. You need to load and assign database content using BGRepo.SetDefaultRepoContent method before accessing it
+1. You need to implement code to load database content and then pass it to database using BGRepo.SetDefaultRepoContent method before accessing database

 How to enable File bansheegz_database.bytes should be placed under one of Resources folders File bansheegz_database.bytes should be placed under Assets/StreamingAssets folder Read the guide below